25 Oct 2024

 - Minor errors can have a large impact; even a small mistake in the dates can entirely change the results.

-- XIRR calculations are comparatively more complex and require financial calculators or software/ Application or MS Excel
+- XIRR calculations are comparatively more complex and require financial calculators or software/applications or MS Excel.
+An XIRR calculator can be helpful for accurate calculations.

 Limitations of CAGR: